Dasewasia10/IdolyPride-API/README.md

   }
   ```

-- Update a card by ID:
+- Update a card by id:

   ```bash
   PUT /api/card/1